 All presentations must be delivered in English – the official language of the conference.
 Each presentation, made by one or more speakers, must be prepared in English and should be no longer than 15 minutes, afterward, we will have around five minutes for questions and answers.
 We recommend delivering a PowerPoint presentation of your research work on the conference day.

-Virtual authors whose abstracts are accepted must prepare the content for the presentation itself in one of these following ways:
+Virtual authors whose abstracts are accepted must prepare the content for the presentation itself in one of the following ways:

 - Giving your virtual presentation live, via Zoom